qmskilling/CSCS530-Skilling/Model Proposal.md

   - Background noise
 5. Enviornment-owned methods/procedures
   - Neuron placement
-  - Noise <b> will only be set by the enviornment </b> and will be accounted for by an agent-owned procedure.
+  - Noise will only be _set_ by the enviornment but will be accounted for by an agent-owned procedure (_Calculate input from environment_).
 &nbsp;

 ### 2) Agents